About CS

 Maya (she/her) envisions a world where unconditional love and fierce ethical accountability converge.
 She hails from Brooklyn, NY and is pursuing a PhD in Urban Education at the CUNY Graduate Center.
 After graduating from the Harvard Teacher Fellows' founding cohort, she taught 7th grade history for six years, coached humanities teachers, and continues to mentor early career teachers through the Harvard Graduate School of Education.
 Maya's research explores teacher mentorship, community, and trauma-informed mindfulness as tools for transforming cycles of harm.
 Maya aspires to participate in educational havens of belonging that allow educators and students to bring their authentic selves.
 She is a graduate of the Inward Bound Mindfulness Teacher Training, and continues to train in Nonviolent Communication and Somatic Experiencing (a trauma healing therapeutic modality).

 Shea (he/him) is a somatic therapist, meditation and communication teacher from Brooklyn, NY.
 Shea fell in love with the dharma when he was 19, and has practiced deeply in Insight, Zen and Plum Village Buddhist lineages for 16 years.
 Shea is currently a member of the Spirit Rock Community Dharma Leaders (CDL) program.
-He gets immense meaning, purpose and joy in supporting young people’s access to the dharma, helping lead programs he wishes he had when he was in his teens and twenties.
+He feels immense meaning, purpose and joy supporting young people’s access to the dharma, helping lead programs he wishes he had when he was a young adult.
 He has worked with Inward Bound Mindfulness since 2017, serving as Mentor, Mental Health Coordinator, and now Teacher.
 Shea co-founded the Contemplative Semester and teaches meditation, Nonviolent Communication (NVC) and conflict transformation during the semester.
 At home Shea builds community through co-leading the Brooklyn Insight sangha, facilitating with All Kings, a mens healing group centering justice-impacted men, and supporting community conflict transformation with the NY Peace Institute.

 Sarah (she/her) is a project-based learning specialist, liberatory design enthusiast, and abolitionist educator—committed to co-creating student-centered communities that foster holistic thriving.
 A former classroom teacher, she began cultivating her mindfulness practice during those formative years, finding grounding in meditation, yoga, and ancestral veneration.
 With over a decade of experience as an educator and leader, Sarah integrates mindfulness into her work, creating spaces that honor healing, curiosity, and collective liberation.
 Her spiritual practice is rooted in deep listening and connection to lineage, inviting others to explore what it means to live in right relationship with themselves and their communities.